-Golden Gate Transit and Golden Gate Ferry are limiting the number of passengers on its buses and ferries to ensure compliance with social distancing public health orders, and are now requiring all bus and ferry riders over two (2) years of age to wear a face mask or face covering while boarding and riding in one of our vehicles or vessels.
+Golden Gate Transit and Golden Gate Ferry are limiting the number of passengers on its buses and ferries to ensure compliance with social distancing public health orders, and are now requiring all bus and ferry riders over two (2) years of age to wear a face mask or face covering while boarding, disembarking, and while riding in one of our vehicles or vessels.
 Riders may be refused service if they do not have a face covering.
-A face covering is any fabric or cloth that covers the nose and mouth.
+(Read the CDC's Federal Register Notice on mask & travel guidance at www.cdc.gov/quarantine/masks/mask-travel-guidance.html.)

-Since the COVID-19 outbreak began in the Bay Area, the Golden Gate Bridge, Highway and Transportation District (District), which operates Golden Gate Transit and Golden Gate Ferry, has followed recommendations from the CDC and state and local public health officials when implementing measures to ensure the health and safety of employees and the public.
+Since the COVID-19 outbreak began in the Bay Area, the Golden Gate Bridge, Highway and Transportation District (District), which operates Golden Gate Transit and Golden Gate Ferry, has followed recommendations from federal, state, and local public health officials when implementing measures to ensure the health and safety of employees and the public.
 As part of these measures, the District continues to disinfect all buses and ferries on a daily basis, provide personal protective equipment to all bus operators and ferry staff, and implement social distancing protocols on all buses, ferries, and District facilities.

 More information on the District's health and safety measures taken in response to COVID-19 can be found at goldengate.org/covid-19.